-Once we have received simple sense impressions, we can hold the ideas they create in memory, and recall them
+Once we receive simple sense impressions, we can hold the ideas of them in memory and recall them.
 Our ability to recall simple ideas is facilitated by our use of language, which primarily consists of names of our simple ideas.

-We can also reflect on those simple ideas.
+We can also reflect on those simple ideas, think about them and draw conclusions based on them.